Explore Hegra, Dadan and Jabal Ikma

 How to see Dadan and Jabal Ikmah

 Dadan and Jabal Ikmah are best explored together on a single tour.
-A two-hour vintage Land Rover tour will take visitors to the Lion Tombs and the excavation site of Dadan.
+A two-hour Vintage Land Rover tour will take visitors to the Lion Tombs and the excavation site of Dadan.
 Expert guides and rawis always accompany visitors on guided tours to answer questions and explain known details of the kingdom.
-The walking tour of Jabal Ikmah is included in the vintage Land Rover tour and as always, a rawi will help decipher the stories left on the stones.
+The walking tour of Jabal Ikmah is included in the Vintage Land Rover and as always, a rawi will help decipher the stories left on the stones.
 Alternatively, as with exploring Hegra, visitors can enjoy Dadan and Jabal Ikmah by coach and the services of a rawi will be included.